A Faster Exponential Time Algorithm for Bin Packing With a Constant Number of Bins via Additive Combinatorics: Introduction

-As mentioned before, \re{2} is algorithmically useful because of the following reason: We aim to detect a solution $S_1,\ldots,S_m$ to the Bin Packing instance by listing all candidates for $S^L:=\bigcup_{j \in L}S_j$ for some $L\subseteq [m]$, and \re{2} implies that $w\big(S^L\big)=\sum_{j \in L}c_j$.
+As mentioned before, \re{2} is algorithmically useful because of the following reason: We aim to detect a solution $S_1,\ldots,S_m$ to the Bin Packing instance by listing all candidates for $S^L:=\bigcup_{j \in L}S_j$ for some $L\subseteq \{1,\ldots,m\}$, and \re{2} implies that $w\big(S^L\big)=\sum_{j \in L}c_j$.
 This allows us to narrow down the number of candidates to $2^{(1-\eps)n}$ by \re{1} (we explain in \S\ref{subsubsec:zetmob} why this is useful).
-Note this even narrows down the number of candidates for $S^L$ if all bins have polynomially bounded \emph{slack}, i.e., $c_j - w(S_j) \leq n^{\Oh(1)}$ since the number of possibilities of $w(S^L)$ is only $n^{\Oh(1)}$ as $m=\Oh(1)$.
+Note this even narrows down the number of candidates for $S^L$ if all bins have polynomially bounded \emph{slack}, i.e., $c_j - w(S_j) \leq \poly(n)$ since the number of possibilities of $w(S^L)$ is only $\poly(n)$ as $m=\Oh(1)$.

 But generally this strategy does not work whenever a bin has a large \emph{slack}, that is when $c_j - w(S_j)$ is large.
 While reductions in several similar situations were able to turn inequalities into equalities via general rounding techniques (such as~\cite{NederlofLZ12,VVWW10}), we need a more sophisticated method in this paper to deal with this issue: The idea of~\cite{NederlofLZ12} is to divide the weights by roughly $c_j - w(S_j)$ and (conservatively) round to an integer.
 In this case, the bin $j$ has small slack with respect to the rounded weight function.
-The major complication however is that for different bins we would then need to work with differently rounded weight functions, which still does not allow us to narrow down the number of options for $w(S^L)$ and hence (via \re{1}) $S^L$.
+The major complication however is that for different bins we would then need to work with differently rounded weight functions, which still does not allow us to narrow down the number of options for $w(S^L)$ and hence (via \re{1}) the number of candidates for $S^L$.

-Instead we work with a rounded version $w_\theta$ of weights $w$ where $w_\theta(i)$ is obtained from $w(i)$ by only keeping the $\theta$ most significant bits.
-We will show we can choose $\theta$ such that $|w_\theta(2^{[n]})|\approx 2^{\delta n}$, for some parameter $\delta$ that depends on $m$.
-We will deal with the bins in two different ways depending on whether it has large slack (i.e. is at least approximately $n2^{l-\theta}$, assuming all weights are $l$-bit integers) or not:
+Instead, for an integer $k$ we work with a rounded version $w_k$ of weights $w$ where $w_k(i)$ is obtained from $w(i)$ by only keeping the $k$ most significant bits.
+We will show we can choose integer $\prun$ (which we call \emph{critical pruner}) such that $|w_\prun(2^{\setrng{n}})|\approx 2^{\delta n}$, for some parameter $\delta$ that depends on $m$.
+We will deal with the bins in two different ways depending on whether it has large slack (i.e. its slack is at least approximately $n \cdot 2^{\ell-\prun}$, assuming all weights are $\ell$-bit integers) or not: